postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 The **About** tab displays the current version of Postman, along with links to helpful information and support.

-## Hardware Acceleration
+## Hardware acceleration

-The Postman app takes advantage of your computer's built-in graphics hardware to accelerate the rendering of onscreen graphics.
-In some cases, your computer's specific GPU, drivers, or operating system may cause issues with hardware acceleration.
+The Postman app takes advantage of your computer's built-in graphics hardware to speed up the rendering of onscreen graphics.
+Sometimes your computer's specific GPU, drivers, or operating system may cause issues with hardware acceleration.
 If you see screen artifacts or other glitches, try disabling hardware acceleration.

 To activate or deactivate hardware acceleration in the Postman app: